Monty Python's The Meaning of Life: Plot

 Six fish in a restaurant's tank greet each other, then see their friend being eaten.
 This leads them to question the meaning of life.
 In the first sketch, "The Miracle of Birth", maternity doctors ignore a woman in labour while trying to impress the hospital's administrator.
-In Yorkshire, a Roman Catholic man loses his job and informs his numerous children that he must sell them for scientific experiments ("Every Sperm Is Sacred").
-A Protestant man looks on disapprovingly and proudly remarks that Protestants can use contraception and have sex for pleasure (though his wife points out that they never do).
+In Yorkshire, a Roman Catholic man is made redundant from his job, and informs his numerous children that he must sell them for scientific experiments.
+A Protestant man looks on disapprovingly and proudly remarks that Protestants can use contraception and have sex for pleasure (although his wife observes that they never do).

 In "Growth and Learning", a class of boys learn school etiquette before partaking in a sex education lesson, which involves watching their teacher have sex with his wife.
 One boy laughs and is forced into a violent rugby match pitting pupils against the school masters as punishment.
 "Fighting Each Other" features three scenes concerning the British military.
-First, during the Battle of Verdun in World War I, a British officer tries to rally his men during an attack, but they instead present him with going-away gifts.
-Second, a modern army RSM bullies his soldiers to say what they'd rather be doing than drill practice, then dismisses each in turn.
-Lastly, in 1879 during the Anglo-Zulu War, a soldier finds his leg has been bitten off.
-Suspecting a tiger, the soldiers hunt for it and find men wearing two halves of a tiger costume.
+First, during the Battle of the Somme in World War I, a British officer tries to rally his men during an attack, but they instead present him with going-away gifts.
+Second, a modern army RSM bullies his soldiers to say what they would rather be doing than marching drills, then dismisses each in turn.
+Lastly, in 1879 during the Anglo-Zulu War during the Battle of Rorke's Drift, a soldier finds his leg has been bitten off.
+Suspecting a tiger, the soldiers hunt for it and find two men in a tiger costume.